 But she couldn't.
 Not if she wanted Quinn to stay safe.

-“Well I care about things," Quinn fumed.
-"The only reason I can’t do anything is because Synda’s family is like important or something, and if I help her it might get Satheri’s family in trouble.
+“Well, I care about things," Quinn fumed.
+"The only reason I can’t do anything is because Synda’s family is like important or something, and if I fight her it might get Satheri’s family in trouble.
 The way Turimar tried to get us in trouble.”

 Gods.
-Not only was Daria a complete failure as an older sister, Quinn was actually sacrificing what she wanted most to keep a friend safe.
+Not only was Daria a complete failure as an older sister, but Quinn actually sacrificed what she wanted most to keep a friend safe.

-What if Quinn really was just better than her?
+What if Quinn was just better than her?